Rainhunt/DndServer/README.md

 #### GET `/monsters/:id`
 **Description:**
-Fetches the user profile for a given user ID.
-An authenticated user can view their own profile and an admin can view any user profile.
+Fetches the monster statblock for a given user ID.

 **Request Parameters:**
 - `id`: The ID of the monster to retrieve.